Naval War College, Goa

 The Naval War College (NWC) is a premier training institution of the Indian Navy, located in Goa.
 The college aims at developing leadership qualities of the officers of the Indian Armed Forces at the strategic and operational level.
 It is one of the three War Colleges of the Indian Armed Forces, Army War College, Mhow and College of Air Warfare, being the other two.
 The NWC operates under the Southern Naval Command, which is the training command of the Indian Navy.

 History

-The Naval War College was established on 17 September 1988 as the College of Naval Warfare (CNW) at Karanja in Mumbai.
-The first Naval Higher Command Course (NHCC) began in 1988, while the first Technical Management Course (TMC) commenced in 1994.
+The Naval War College was established on 17 September 1988 as the College of Naval Warfare at Karanja in Mumbai.
+The first Naval Higher Command Course began in 1988, while the first Technical Management Course commenced in 1994.
 By 2005, the Naval academy was to move from Goa to its new campus in Ezhimala.
 It was decided that CNW would move into the Naval Academy campus.
 On 18 August 2010, the CNW was renamed Naval War College and finally shifted to Goa in September 2011.